sambadregmi/sambadregmi.github.io/_pages/research.md

   Depending on the requirement of the robotic arm, it was crucial to get the appropriate actuators, sensor and controller.
 Kollmorgan's actuators and AKD drivers (BLDC servo motors - to reduce friction), ATI force/torque sensors, and National Instrument's cRIO real time controller were choosen.

 ### Phase II: Assembly
 An autonomous mobile base (a direct drive four wheel robot) was outsourced from [SuperDroid Robots](https://www.superdroidrobots.com/shop/item.aspx/ig52-db4-4wd-all-terrain-heavy-duty-robot-platform/1648/).
-The body to connect the robotic arm part and the autonomous mobile bas was fabricated in the workshop; the 3D CAD model was designed and used in CNC machine.
+The body to connect the robotic arm part and the autonomous mobile bas was fabricated in the workshop; the 3D CAD model was designed in ordet to process the fabrication using CNC machine.
 Ultimately, All the three parts (robotic arm, fabricated body, and the mobile base) were assembled.
 <p align="center">
   <img src="https://sambadregmi.github.io/images/complete_robot_and_me.jpg" width="300" height="400" >
 </p>